Danish-uddin/Chess_ai/simple_chess_ai/README.md

 * based on this it makes a huge tree of all those possible moves
 #### step 2:
 #### Use evaluation function
+* many evaluations like kings vulnerability, control over center e.t.c are all calculated and taken under consideration